Anita Herbert Puts Sculpted Bod On Show In Crop Top & Bikini Bottoms

 Anita Herbert took to her Instagram page today to share a two-part photo set and put her sculpted body on show.
-She rocked a black crop top and tiny white bikini bottoms and posed outside in a grassy area.
+She rocked a black crop top and tiny white bikini bottoms as she posed outside in a grassy area.

 The fitness model held a white water bottle in her left hand and drank out of it.
 Her eyes were closed and short wisps of her hair blew slightly in the wind.
 She propped out one leg in front and placed her right hand by her side.